 This course introduces the student to the process and vocabulary of design.
-The purpose of the content is to develop the ability to solve two- and three-dimensional design problems with basic methods, vocabulary and media appropriate to the architectural profession.
+The purpose of the content is to develop the ability to solve two- and threedimensional design problems with basic methods, vocabulary and media appropriate to the architectural profession.
 6 hrs. integrated lecture, studio/wk.
-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$100 to \$300.
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$100 to \$300.